edibotopic/qute-start/readme.md

 c.url.start_pages = 'file:///home/user/yourpathto/qute-start/index.html'
 ```

+Note: it should be possible to something similar on other browsers but I have not checked in detail.

 The `index.html` is **my** homepage and you will want to customise it.
 Currently, almost all text can be edited in the browser **except for links**.
 When you edit a text element and re-focus on another (or click elsewhere) the current state of the page will be saved to _local storage_.